mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 - _length_ ($L$), _mass_ ($M$), _time_ ($T$), _electric current_ ($I$), _thermodynamic temperature_ ($Θ$),
   _amount of substance_ ($N$), and _luminous intensity_ ($J$) are the base dimensions of the ISQ.
 - A derived dimension of _force_ in the ISQ is denoted by $dim F = LMT^{–2}$. <!-- The space in "dim F" isn't rendered. -->
-- IEC 80000 provides _traffic intensity_ quantity that is measured in erlangs but not in the unit one, which also implies that it should be introduced as a base quantity with its own dimension.
+- [@ISO80000] (part 13) provides _traffic intensity_ quantity that is measured in erlangs but not in the unit one, which also implies that it should be introduced as a base quantity with its own dimension.

 ## Quantity type

 [Dimension is not enough to describe a quantity].
-This is why the [@ISO80000] provides hundreds of named quantity types.
+This is why [@ISO80000] provides hundreds of named quantity types.
 It turns out that there are many more quantity types in the ISQ than the named units in the [@SI].